-The PHA will issue all utility reimbursements monthly.
+The PHA will issue all utility reimbursements monthly to the utility provider.

 6-III.B.
 FINANCIAL HARDSHIPS AFFECTING MINIMUM RENT [24 CFR 5.630]

 The financial hardship rules described below do not apply in this jurisdiction because the PHA has established a minimum rent of \$0.